 Pre-qualification doesn’t involve a credit check, so it’s a good way for a buyer to find out how much they can afford and whether they can obtain a mortgage from that lender.
 The pre-qualification is based on the financial information given from the buyer to the lender, so the actual mortgage may not be exactly what the buyer pre-qualified for, but a pre-qualification is a good indication of what the buyer can spend and is recommended before looking at homes.

-When it’s time to become pre-approved for a mortgage, it’s best to shop quickly.
+When it’s time to become pre-approved for a mortgage, it’s ideal to shop quickly.
 A pre-approval is a hard inquiry, so it does impact the credit score.
 However, as long as there aren’t any inquiries for other types of credit and the pre-approvals or quotes are all done within a two-week period, they will only count as a single inquiry and won’t have a huge impact on the credit score.
 If a home buyer is pre-approved by four mortgage lenders, but this all happens within a two-week period, only one inquiry will show up on their credit report.

 If you’re planning on getting a mortgage to buy a home, start by looking into your credit score and seeing what can be improved.
 Then, when you are ready to buy a home, consider a pre-qualification instead of a pre-approval.
 Once you have found a home, shop for a mortgage quickly.
-It is a good idea to get multiple offers before obtaining a mortgage so you can get the best rates, but if you want to make sure your credit score isn’t impacted, do this quickly.
+It is a good idea to get multiple offers before obtaining a mortgage so you can get the ideal rates, but if you want to make sure your credit score isn’t impacted, do this quickly.